 Our Halfords bike trailer arrived last week.
-So, we thought we’d do an unpaid review.
+It’s good to note that this is not a paid review!
+We thought we’d do an unpaid review for anyone else searching for bike trailers, theres a lot out there.
 Halfords in no way have asked us to do this and we have paid for the trailer ourselves.
 Having the trailer is a potential game changer for the entire family, as in theory it means that G and I can get out and exercise with the kids in tow.
-It also means that whilst without a car we can get out past our own inner city block and take the kids on adventures and fun away from the house.
+It also means that whilst without a car we can get out past our own inner city block and take the kids on adventures and fun away from maximizing muscle gain the house.
 Emphasis on theory!

 Halfords claim it’s easy to assemble in up to 10 minutes with a universal coupler which will attach to any bike frame.
 Safety and security is increased by the high visibility flag, safety harness, bug screen and rain shield.
 And can facilitate an enjoyable and relaxed riding experience with your children taking in all the sights and sounds together.

 The following are the stated list of features for the Halfords bike trailer: